How to become the President of the United States of America (USA)? What is the election process of the US President?

 - Many modern voters might be surprised to learn that when they step into a ballot box to select their candidate for president, they actually are casting a vote for fellow Americans called electors.

 - People in every state across the country vote for one president and one vice president.
 When people cast their vote, they are actually voting for a group of people known as electors.

 - The voters of each state, and the District of Columbia, vote for electors to be the authorized constitutional members in a presidential election.
 These voters form the electoral college.

 - An elector is a member of the electoral college.
 These electors, appointed by the states, are pledged to support the presidential candidate the voters have supported.

-- Even though the majority of people of USA vote for a candidate, that does not mean that he/she will win the Presidential election.
-There are instances where candidate who won the popular vote lost the election.
+- Even though the majority of people of the USA vote for a candidate, that does not mean that he/she will win the Presidential election.
+There are instances where a candidate who won the popular vote lost the election.